kxxt/obsidian-advanced-paste/README.md

 **You need to disable and re-enable this plugin in order to apply the changes to the script directory.**

 # Features

+## Default

+This plugin provides a default transform that is better than Obsidian built-in.
+You can bind `Ctrl+V` to it to replace the Obsidian built-in paste function.

+The default transform will convert html to markdown using [turndown](https://github.com/mixmark-io/turndown).
+Obsidian's built-in paste function also uses turndown, but it doesn't use the [turndown-plugin-gfm](https://github.com/mixmark-io/turndown-plugin-gfm) plugin, which means that it doesn't support converting html tables to markdown tables, html task lists to markdown task lists, etc.

+### TODO

+-   [ ] try to eliminate the extra blank lines in the converted markdown.

 ## Smart Join